kohutovic/febus-rules/06-organisational.md

 5. The Referee's decisions can not be contested after the bout.

+6. Main referee must be able conduct and manage bouts in English.

 ### Side Referee (Assistant Referee)

 1. An Assistant Referee helps the main Referee in scoring and hit evaluation.
 Their task is to